2013 World Artistic Gymnastics Championships

 The 2013 World Artistic Gymnastics Championships were held in Antwerp, Belgium, from 30 September to 6 October 2013 at Antwerp's Sports Palace.
-Kōhei Uchimura won the men's all-around gold medal and finished the competition with four total medals.
-Simone Biles won the women's all-around title and also finished the competition with four medals.
+Kōhei Uchimura won the men's individual all-around gold medal, and finished the competition with four total medals.
+Simone Biles won the women's individual all-around title, and also finished the competition with four medals.

 Competition schedule

 All times are CEST (UTC+2).